autonity/docs.autonity.org/concepts/ofd/index.md

 Initial values for jailing, probation, and slashing are used to determine the scaling up a validator's _jailing period_, _probation period_, and _slashing percentage_ by the number of repeated offences quadratically.

-Slashing will also scale up quadratically with the collusion degree, since it helps to safeguard the liveness of the network.
+Slashing will also scale up linearly with the collusion degree, since it helps to safeguard the liveness of the network.
 :::

 ### Inactivity score calculation